PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 12 - Processor Virtualization/Answers to Exercises/Ex__2_run_freedos.md

 # Answer
 1. With your Ubuntu virtual machine not running, select the **Settings** icon in VirtualBox manager for the VM.
 In the **System** section, **Processor** tab, check the box for *Enable Nested VT-x/AMD-V*.
 You must be running VirtualBox 6.1 or later for this feature to be fully supported.
 Click **OK** to save the change.

 2. Start your Ubuntu virtual machine.
-Login to the VM, open a terminal windows, and install VirtualBox in the Ubuntu virtual machine with the following commands:
+Login to the VM, open a terminal window, and install VirtualBox in the Ubuntu virtual machine with the following commands:

 ```
 wget -q https://www.virtualbox.org/download/oracle_vbox_2016.asc -O- | sudo apt-key add -